denisraslov/instagram-client/README.md

 Instagram client
 ================

-The exampe of Instagram client based on API
+The exampe of Instagram client based on Angular.js